Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Abstract

 \section{Abstract}

-In this note we discuss an interesting duality known to occur for certain complex reflection groups, we prove in particular that this duality has a concrete representation theoretic realisation.
-As an application, we construct matrix factorisations of the highest degree basic invariant which give free resolutions of the module of K\"{a}hler differentials of the coinvariant algebra $A$ associated to such a reflection group.
-From this one can read off the Hilbert series of $\Der(A,A)$.
+We discuss an interesting duality known to occur for certain complex reflection groups, namely the \emph{duality groups}.
+Our main construction yields a concrete, representation theoretic realisation of this duality.
+This allows us to naturally identify invariant vector fields with vector fields on the orbit space, for the action of a duality group.
+As another application, we construct matrix factorisations of the highest degree basic invariant which give free resolutions of the module of K\"{a}hler differentials of the coinvariant algebra $A$ associated to such a reflection group.
+From this one can explicitly calculate the dimension of each graded piece of $\Omega_{A/\CC}$ and of $\Der(A,A)$, adding a new formula to the numerology of reflection groups.
 This applies for instance when $A$ is the cohomology of any complete flag manifold, and hence has geometric consequences.